status-im/status-keycard/README.md

 # What is Keycard?

-Keycard is a an implementation of a BIP-32 HD wallet running on Javacard 3.0.4+ (see implementation notes)
+Keycard is an implementation of a BIP-32 HD wallet running on Javacard 3.0.4+ (see implementation notes)

 It supports among others
 - key generation, derivation and signing